 - Safe to use as a daily facial cleanser

 - Recommended for blemished or acne prone skin

-- During the saponification process of the oils and butters all the natural occurring vegetable glycerine contect is kept in the soap, helping seal in the moisture while providing anti-aging and humectant benefits to the skin
+During the saponification process of the oils and butters, all the natural occurring vegetable glycerin content is kept in the soap, helping seal in moisture while providing anti-aging and humectant benefits to the skin.

 Saponified Organic Extra Virgin Olive (Olea Europea) Oil,

 For more information on how a true soap is made please visit Is it a Soap or a Detergent Bar?

 * This bar of soap doesn't contain artificial (FD&C or D&C) colorants or dyes of any kind, artificial or synthetic fragrances, chemicals,

 ** The color of the soap comes directly from the natural ingredients it contains.

 *** All the vegetable glycerin produced during the saponification process is retained in the soap.
 We do not remove it to sell it separately.

 Jabón de Castilla (Castille or Castile Soap) was born in Spain in the Kingdom of Castilla, today referred as the Region of Castilla, around the year 600-700, very close to where Don Quixote was born.